 Our company is small and has been growing slowly.
 Organic word-of-mouth and grassroots sharing feels good.
 We are proud to do all web design, web development, writing, and photography ourselves.
 A professional designer helped to create our logo and business cards, but we do everything else.
 We continue to learn and evolve through this process, which is personally rewarding and enjoyable.

-Visit our online shop.
-Choose your guided trip or workshop.
-Choose your dates.
+Select your guided trip or workshop.
+Select your dates.
 Check availability.
-Choose number of spots.
+Select number of spots.
 Add to cart.
 View cart or checkout.
 Apply coupon codes.
 Enter billing details.
 Check your order.
 Choose your payment method.
 Read and agree to the terms and conditions.
 Place your order.

 Once we receive your order, we will process the reservation and send you a written notice with a link to our online registration form.
 Once your registration is received and reviewed, MB Guiding will confirm your reservation via e-mail and include confirmation materials with important information relating to your selected program.